Marcus Harris (cricketer): Victoria

 On the 23 March 2019, Harris became the 49th man to achieve the rare milestone of scoring 1,000 shield runs in a season.
 He was the seventh Victorian to achieve this feat joining Chris Rogers, Matthew Elliott, Bill Ponsford, Graham Yallop, Dean Jones and David Hussey.

-The left-hander went on to make a sublime 141 off 229 balls in the 2018-2019 Sheffield Shield final which was his third century from three Sheffield Shield finals.
+The left-hander went on to make a sublime 141 off 229 balls in the 2018–2019 Sheffield Shield final which was his third century from three Sheffield Shield finals.
 Victoria beat New South Wales by 177 runs to win their 32nd title and Harris was named Player of the Match.

-Harris finished the 2018-2019 Sheffield Shield season as the competitions leading run scorer with a total of 1,188 runs at 69.88.
+Harris finished the 2018–2019 Sheffield Shield season as the competition's leading run scorer with a total of 1,188 runs at 69.88.
 He was awarded the Bill Lawry Medal as Victoria's best Sheffield Shield player and was also presented the John Scholes Award for exhibiting the best Victorian values.

 On the 1 November 2020, Harris and Will Pucovski broke the 30-year record for the highest partnership in Sheffield Shield history.
 Harris and Pucovski combined for an astonishing 486-run opening stand against South Australia with both players recording double centuries.
 The openers broke the previous record partnership of 464 held by Steve and Mark Waugh, set in a Shield match between New South Wales and Western Australia in 1990.

 Harris went on to win the Bill Lawry Medal for a second time as Victoria's best-performed player throughout the 2020–2021 Sheffield Shield season.
 He scored 695 runs at an average of 63, including two centuries.